PeterWangIntel/crosswalk-website/Crosswalk-1-release-notes.md

 * Viewport meta tag handling across all Crosswalk configurations
 * W3C App URI API support

-## Extension System

-* First release of extension system for Tizen - developers can create their own API extensions and install them as separate packages
-* Run extensions in separated extension process, also support running them in-process
-* Support require() primitive in JS API extensions
-* Allows providing convenience and native functions when needed
-* Basic support for dependency tracking, focusing on Tizen Device APIs case
-* Provide bindings for code running in renderer process and tools for generating bindings.

 ## Crosswalk on Android

 * First release of Crosswalk Runtime library APK